 Athena indicated that she would hold a trial with a jury consisting of several inhabitants of Athens.
 This way, it was not only her or the Furies who decided Orestes’ punishment, it was a greater representation of society.
 Only through this, it was believed, the crime of Orestes could be assessed properly.

 In the end, however, the jury has a hard time coming to a consensus on the topic.
 Actually, the jury of Atheaneans is evenly split at the end of the trial.
-Athena therefore has the final, tie-breaking vote.
+Athena, therefore, has the final, tie-breaking vote.
 She decides to make Orestes a free man because of the events that motivate him to conduct the murder.

-Euripedes and Sophocles
+Euripides and Sophocles

 Two other important instances in which the Furies are described are in Euripides’ version of the story that was just described above.
 He also mentions them in his work Orestes and Electra.
 Other than that, the furies also appear in Sophocles’ plays Oedipus at Colonus and Antigone.

-In the works of Euripedes, the Furies are depicted as torturers.
+In the works of Euripides, the Furies are depicted as torturers.
 Although it might still signify some changes in society, the Greek poet didn’t give a very significant role to the three goddesses when compared to their role in the plays of Aeschylus.

 Also, the Furies appear in a play that was written by Sophocles.
 His work Oedipus at Colonus is based on the story that would later become known as one of the foundational pieces of modern psychology: Oedipus Rex.
 So, the Furies don’t only signify a sociological value, the deities also carry a psychological value.